Have you ever stood in the vitamin aisle wondering whether you need a multivitamin or a more targeted supplement?

 What are you trying to achieve by taking vitamins?
 Understanding your goals can help you decide which type of vitamin to take.
 Here are a few examples.

-- General health: A multivitamin provides broad support for most people.
+- General health: A multivitamin helps provide essential nutrients to support overall well-being.

 - Talk to a Healthcare Provider